mmujcinovic/vaudoise-assurances/README.md

 **Soft delete** is applied on clients by using an `active` flag and closing contracts instead of removing data.

+The business logic prevents operations on inactive clients to ensure data integrity.
+For example, creating a contract for a deactivated client returns a functional error.
+This approach guarantees consistency and preserves the relationship with existing contracts.

 Two profiles are available:

 • `h2` (file-based, no setup)